Pewar

-Pewar its 16 km far from the capital city Parachinar of Kurram District, and the one of the village near to parachinar Khyber Pakhtunkhwa province of Pakistan.
-Pewar is situated on a neck of Pakistani territory south of Peshawar, that juts into Paktia Province of Afghanistan.
-It is the closest point in Pakistan to Kabul and borders on the Tora Bora region of Afghanistan.
-Turi, Bangash, Orakzai, Zazai (Jaji), Mangal and Para Tsamkani are the major tribes in Pewar, Parachinar.
-Pewar has four seasons.
-Pewar is known for its fresh fruits, fresh vegetables and snowfall.
+Pewar is a village located 16 km from Parachinar, the capital city of Kurram District in Khyber Pakhtunkhwa, Pakistan.
+Situated on a narrow stretch of Pakistani territory south of Peshawar, Pewar borders Paktia Province in Afghanistan.
+It is the closest point in Pakistan to Kabul and lies near the Tora Bora region.
+The major tribes in Pewar and Parachinar include Turi, Bangash, Orakzai, Zazai, Mangal and Para Tsamkani.
+Pewar is renowned for its fresh fruits, vegetables, and scenic snowfall.

 History

-The name Pewar may derive from Pashto word pawar which mean one by one people come to protect that area which is located too near the border to Afghanistan.
+The name Pewar may derive from the Pashto word pawar which mean one by one people come to protect that area which is located too close to the border with Afghanistan.
 The previous name, used for pawar was Tutki, which is still used by some Afghan people.
 The inhabitants of Tutki were called Tutkiwal.

 Parachinar originated as a summer residence for nomadic tribes who wintered their livestock at lower altitudes, and the district had originally been a summer residence for Moghul emperors from Delhi.
 The Pewar region was part of Durrani empire before the Second Afghan War of 1878–79, but was not firmly annexed by the British until 1892.
 During the colonial era and 1947, Parachinar became a hill station for people from Peshawar; as it is relatively cool in the summer and very easy to reach from the plains despite its high altitude since there are no steep ascents on the route from Peshawar.

 Because of its proximity to the border of Afghanistan, in recent years, the economy of Parachinar has been adversely affected, with tourism in steep decline.